Supernova: Type Ib and Ic

 These supernovae, like those of Type II, are massive stars that undergo core collapse.
 Unlike the progenitors of Type II supernovae, the stars which become Type Ib and Type Ic supernovae have lost most of their outer (hydrogen) envelopes due to strong stellar winds or else from interaction with a companion.
 These stars are known as Wolf–Rayet stars, and they occur at moderate to high metallicity where continuum driven winds cause sufficiently high mass-loss rates.
 Observations of Type Ib/c supernova do not match the observed or expected occurrence of Wolf–Rayet stars.
 Alternate explanations for this type of core collapse supernova involve stars stripped of their hydrogen by binary interactions.
 Binary models provide a better match for the observed supernovae, with the proviso that no suitable binary helium stars have ever been observed.

-Type Ib supernovae are the more common and result from Wolf–Rayet stars of type WC which still have helium in their atmospheres.
+Type Ib supernovae are more common than Type Ic and they result from Wolf–Rayet stars of type WC which still have helium in their atmospheres.
 For a narrow range of masses, stars evolve further before reaching core collapse to become WO stars with very little helium remaining, and these are the progenitors of Type Ic supernovae.

 A few percent of the Type Ic supernovae are associated with gamma-ray bursts (GRB), though it is also believed that any hydrogen-stripped Type Ib or Ic supernova could produce a GRB, depending on the circumstances of the geometry.
 The mechanism for producing this type of GRB is the jets produced by the magnetic field of the rapidly spinning magnetar formed at the collapsing core of the star.
 The jets would also transfer energy into the expanding outer shell, producing a super-luminous supernova.